 Main Purpose of Job

-An Environmental Health Specialist I is the intermediate level of work at a local health department performing inspections and investigations to ensure compliance with environmental health laws and regulations.
-The main purpose of the Environmental Sanitarian Specialist position is to assist in the promotion of all aspects of Environmental Health while enforcing all applicable State and Local Environmental Health laws and regulations.
-This position will conduct inspections of licensed food service facilities as specified in COMAR 10.15.03 to ensure that food is prepared, cooked, stored and served in a manner that will not jeopardize public health; conduct plan reviews of proposed food service facilities, review and approve applications for special food events, investigate complaints regarding licensed food service facilities and conduct investigations into possible food borne illnesses; conduct complaint investigations; investigate complaints associated with food service facilities to determine compliance with requirements of COMAR 10.15.03.
+The main purpose of the Environmental Health Specialist I position is to assist in the promotion of all aspects of Environmental Health while enforcing all applicable State and Local Environmental Health laws and regulations.
+This position will conduct inspections of licensed food service facilities as specified in COMAR 10.15.03 to ensure that food is prepared, cooked stored and served in a manner that will not jeopardize public health; conduct plan reviews; perform plan reviews of proposed food service facilities; review and approve applications for special food events; investigate complaints regarding licensed food service facilities and conduct investigations into possible food borne illnesses; conduct complaint investigations; investigate complaints associated with food service facilities to determine compliance with requirements of COMAR 10.15.03.
 This position makes proper referral to Communicable Disease Staff when possible food borne illness complaints have been made and assists with the investigation of potential food borne illness outbreaks.

 Education: Determined by the Maryland Board of Environmental Health Specialists under the licensing requirements for Environmental Health Specialists.